8. Financing the Regional Transportation System

 The WSDOT-maintained state highway system will have an estimated shortfall of approximately $144 million through the year 2045.
 Funding for the agency is primarily generated through the motor vehicle fuel tax.
 WSDOT also uses other revenue sources such as bond sales, federal funds, road and bridge tolls, and ferry fares.

 The Whatcom Transportation Authority (WTA) capital and operations revenues closely align with expenditures through the plan’s outer years, falling short by less than one percent.
-Funding available for transit may drastically increase over the next 16 years with the pending Move Ahead Washington legislation.
+Funding availability for transit recently increased over the next few years with the approval of Move Ahead Washington legislation.
 The WTA 2040 plan describes implementation funding for the longer-term objectives to come from a variety of sources with “a greater portion of resources be directed to capital investments” to accommodate improvements and expansion to the WTA service network.
 (WTA 2040 E.S.)

 8.8 Future Regional Funding Strategies